Ismoh-Games/find-linked-issues/README.md

     - opened
     - edited
     - synchronize

+When using `pull_request_target` the `token` input needs to be a personal access token (PAT), because of GitHubs security settings.\
+If you need help with creating a PAT, check out [this](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) guide.

 #### Further reading
 There is a pattern used to find the linked issues in the pull request body.\